chalmers-revere/opendlv-tutorial-kiwi/README.md

 _Tutorial:_

-* If not already running, start the application description: `docker-compose -f h264-decoder-viewer.yml up` in a terminal.
+* Start the application description: `docker-compose -f h264-replay-viewer.yml up vehicle-view` in a terminal.
+You do not need to start the replay microservice this time.

 The application is available when you read a message stating `[opendlv-vehicle-view] Web server listening on port: 8081, joining live OD4Session 112, using OD4Session 253 for playback.`

 Now, you can open a modern web browser and point it to http://localhost:8081.
+First, go to the folder view where you should see the recording you made earlier.
+Clicking on the name of the file, and then the messages tab (for that file), one can see that there are some unknown messages in the file.
+These messages needs a newer version of the OpenDLV standard message set to be displayed properly, so we need to add it to the web app.

+Download the latest file [here](https://raw.githubusercontent.com/chalmers-revere/opendlv.standard-message-set/v0.9.10/opendlv.odvd).
+Save it to your Downloads folder or similar, then, by using the Linux file browser, drag the file into the top dashed area inside the vehicle view web page.
+This will enable all messages inside the recording file.

-Open the folder view and click on the button labeled `.csv` to extract the messages in separate `.csv` files and get a download offered for a `.zip`-file containing all extracted `.csv` files.
+Then, go back to the folder view and click on the button labeled `.csv`.
+This will extract all messages in separate `.csv` files, and offer a download for a `.zip`-file containing all files.
 Depending on the size of the selected recording file, this step might take up to a few minutes.

-You can stop the application by pressing `Ctrl-C` followed by the command `docker-compose -f h264-decoder-viewer.yml down` in a terminal.
+You can stop the application by pressing `Ctrl-C` followed by the command `docker-compose -f h264-replay-viewer.yml down` in a terminal.

 ---